andyholst/biohacking/README.md

 # Biohacking

-A 'mindmap' aka markdown documentation about biohacking and good practises to energygize your body and brain to function better overall during your day.
-Don't forget to take your neutritions on daily basis.
+A 'mindmap' aka markdown documentation about biohacking and good practises to energize your body and brain to function better overall during your day.
+Don't forget to take your nutritions on daily basis.
+References of useful products and practises within Biohacking.

 # Requirements